 On 7 April ICAO responded to the dire needs of families and the travelling public, announcing it will convene a special meeting of State and industry experts on the global tracking of airline flights, from 12 to 13 May 2014.
 The goal of the meeting will be to use the present momentum and demand for answers over MH370 to stimulate deliberations at international level on the technologies and capabilities (both on-aircraft and satellite) to accomplish better realtime tracking of airliners.

 The President of ICAO used the occasion of the announcement as a vehicle to draw reference to ICAO’s new (ie, May 2013) policy on aircraft accident victims and their families.
-We have described this policy and what it entails elsewhere on our website.

 As we announced previously, our concerns over events in the first week of the search operation prompted us to write to the ICAO President on 13 March 2014 requesting that ICAO take formal and informal action to ensure the Government of Malaysia fulfilled its functions under the ICAO family assistance policy.
 On 7 April 2014 the President of ICAO said the policy encouraged Member States to provide all necessary services and information to affected passengers and their relatives.
 These comments reflect the sentiments of ICAO as expressed in a letter sent directly to the Shine Lawyers Aviation Department on 26 March 2014.
 In its letter to us, ICAO encouraged us to liaise with the appropriate authorities of the Government of Malaysia on behalf of both passengers and crew families on matters of entitlements under the ICAO policy.